Shin Dong-hyuk: Mother and brother plan to escape

 When Shin was 13 years old, he overheard his mother and brother planning an escape attempt.
 Shin had just finished eating watery corn porridge, and was trying to sleep until he overheard that He Geun, his brother, had run from the cement factory.
 Shin's mother Jang was preparing rice, a symbol of wealth in North Korea, for the escape from Camp 14.
 Shin was jealous his brother was getting rice.
 Shin's teacher was already in the gated Bowiwon village, so Shin told the night guard of his school with another boy, as informing was something he was taught to do from an early age, and he hoped to be rewarded.
 However, the school night guard took full credit for discovering the plan, and rather than being rewarded, Shin was arrested and guards tortured him for four days to extract more information, believing him to be part of the plan to escape.

 According to Shin, the guards lit a charcoal fire under his back and forced a hook into his skin so that he could not struggle which caused many large scars still visible on his body.
 On 29 November 1996, after approximately seven months spent in a tiny concrete prison cell, he was released and joined by his father, who had also been imprisoned.
 They were driven back to the main camp wearing blindfolds and their hands tied behind their backs.
 Camp officials then forced Shin and his father to watch the public executions of Shin's mother and brother; he then understood he had been responsible for the executions.
+Shin’s mother was executed by hanging while Shin’s brother was executed by firing squad.